 ‘Showing the power of symbolism’

 With a passion for nature and creativity, Peter van Asselt combines his work as a nurse with his love for green art.
-After several professional trainings, he has increasingly focused on liturgical and symbolic flower arrangements, sustainably made with as many organic flowers as possible.
+After a number of vocational training courses, he has increasingly focused on liturgical and symbolic floral arrangements, sustainably made with as many organic flowers as possible.

-'As a liturgical arranger I am associated with Egmond Abbey, where I provide floral arrangements for high feasts and special occasions.
-I also organize workshops and exhibitions such as Symbolism and Greenery.
-Through my floral work I especially want to show the power of symbolism and natural beauty.
-Nature is the inspiration and at the same time the basis for my arrangements that express wonder and gratitude for nature.
-What nature gives us, but also what nature asks of us, makes me silent and humble.
+‘As a liturgical arranger, I am associated with the Abbey of Egmond, where I provide floral arrangements for high feasts and special occasions.
+I also organize workshops and exhibitions such as Symbolism and Green.
+Through my floral work, I mainly want to show the power of symbolism and natural beauty.
+Nature is inspiration and at the same time the basis for my arrangements that express wonder and gratitude for nature.
+What nature gives us, but also what nature asks of us, makes me silent and humble.’

 Blooming simplicity

-On a base of Oasis Floral Foam Bio, Solidago 'Caran Glory' was inserted into a wreath shape with a very consistent movement.
-In the resulting open center space, Narcissus 'Dutch Master' and Narcissus 'Tête-à-Tête' have been staked short, with a few offshoots halfway up the Solidago wreath form.
+Solidago ‘Caran Glory’ is arranged with a very consistent movement in a wreath shape on a base of Oasis Floral Foam Bio.
+In the resulting open center space, Narcissus ‘Dutch Master’ and Narcissus ‘Tête-à-Tête’ are arranged short, with some offshoots extending halfway into the Solidago wreath shape.

 Cycle

-For this base, a vase three-quarters filled with Oasis Floral Foam Bio for the heavy stems, the top part of the vase is filled with Oasis TerraBrick for the softer stems and a nice finish.
-The base is made of dried sunflowers and dried-in roadside flowers from last summer.
-Through this frame 'grow' the tulips, Clematis Amazing Seville, Sanguisorba 'Red Dream', Talinum 'Long John', Chaenomeles, Fritillaria meleagris, Geranium, Hamamelis, Helleborus 'Bella Belles', Ranunculus and Polianthes tuberosa.
-All materials are staked in a natural-looking parallel fashion.
+For this base, a vase is three-quarters filled with Oasis Floral Foam Bio for the heavy stems; the upper part of the vase is filled with Oasis TerraBrick for the softer stems and a beautiful finish.
+The base is made of dried sunflowers and dried roadside flowers from last summer.
+The tulips, Clematis Amazing Sevilla, Sanguisorba 'Red Dream', Talinum 'Long John', Chaenomeles, Fritillaria meleagris, Geranium, Hamamelis, Helleborus 'Bella Belles', Ranunculus, and Polianthes tuberosa 'grow' through this frame.
+All materials are arranged in a natural-looking parallel manner.

 Natural whole

-A base of flowering Hamamelis branches was inserted into a funnel-shaped vase containing Oasis Floral Foam Bio and a top layer of Oasis TerrraBrick Floral Media.
-Between these, a large variety of flowers is inserted.
-The open space all around has created a natural-looking spring arrangement, which can of course be executed in different sizes and density.
+A base of flowering Hamamelis branches is inserted into a funnel-shaped vase containing Oasis Floral Foam Bio and a top layer of Oasis TerraBrick Floral Media.
+A wide variety of flowers are inserted between these.
+The open space around creates a natural-looking spring arrangement, which can of course be made in different sizes and densities.

-In a glass bowl filled with clay, pieces of bamboo stem varying in height were inserted - these, to prevent splintering, were cut into pieces with a band saw.
+In a glass bowl filled with clay, bamboo stems of varying heights have been inserted – these have been sawn into pieces with a band saw to prevent splintering.
 The bamboo serves as a water carrier but also as a support to hold the flowers in place.
-A wide variety of spring flowers were incorporated: Gloriosa, Papaver, Anemone, Ranunculus, Polianthes tuberosa, Sanguisorba, Talinum 'Long John' and Chasmanthium latifolium.
+A great diversity of spring flowers has been incorporated: Gloriosa, Papaver, Anemone, Ranunculus, Polianthes tuberosa, Sanguisorba, Talinum ‘Long John’, and Chasmanthium latifolium.

-This table centerpiece has a flat rectangular bowl as a base, in it Oasis Floral Foam Bio is applied.
-Purple-blue Eryngium is incorporated briefly on the floral foam and forms the base of this arrangement.
+This table piece has a flat rectangular dish as its base, in which Oasis Floral Foam Bio is applied.
+The purple-blue Eryngium is processed shortly on the floral foam and forms the basis of this arrangement.
 The spring flowers are consistently inserted crosswise parallel into the base for an airy and transparent effect.
-Processed flowers Hamamelis, Fritillaria meleagris, Muscari, Clematis Amazing Star River, Ranunculus.
+Flowers used: Hamamelis, Fritillaria meleagris, Muscari, Clematis Amazing Star River, Ranunculus.